A Historical and Personal Perspective on Tai Chi Chuan

 Like many creators of martial styles, Chang might be apocryphal or even mythical.
 But mythic or not, we credit him with distinguishing the internal from the external.
 The external consists of regulation of breath, training of bone and muscle, the ability to advance and retreat, and the unity of hard and soft.
 The internal consists of training of sinew and muscle, exercise of chi kung, subduing offense by stillness, and defeating an enemy the instant he attacks.
 On a more basic level, the external is the linkage between eye, fist, and foot, while the internal is the integration of will, vital energy, and internal power.
 So, while it's unlikely that Chang—mythic or not—invented Tai Chi as we now know it, he is celebrated as the founder of the art.

-The dissemination of Tai Chi outside of the Chen clan began soon after, and that story, too, contains its share of mystery.
+The official dissemination of Tai Chi outside of the Chen clan began in the early nineteenth century, and that story, too, contains its share of mystery.
 It begins with Yang Lu-chan, born in 1799.
 Yang had heard of the Chens’ great skill and sought instruction from family expert, Chen Chang-shin.
 Here the story takes on several versions; in the most commonly told one, Yang was refused instruction because he wasn’t a family member.
 Undaunted, he became a servant and secretly observed training sessions, practiced on his own, and learned.
 After being discovered practicing, he was personally taught by Chen Chang-shin, who realized Yang’s potential.
-Whatever the truth of the origin of Yang’s instruction, he was the first person outside of the Chen clan to be taught the art, though at about the same time Wu Yu-hsiang also learned Chen Style and went on to found his own style, originally called Wu Style, then Old Wu, but now generally referred to as Wu/Hao, or simply as Hao Style because Wu did not have offspring and passed his style to Li I-yu, who then taught the Hao family.
+Whatever the truth of the origin of Yang’s instruction, he was the first person outside of the Chen clan to be taught the art, though at about the same time Wu Yu-hsiang also learned Chen Style and went on to found his own style, originally called Wu Style, then Old Wu, but now generally referred to as Wu/Hao, or simply as Hao Style because Wu did not have offspring and passed his style to noted expert and Tai Chi Classics author Li I-yu, who then taught the Hao family.

 After leaving Chen village, Yang moved to Beijing, where he popularized the art.
 He loved to match skills with other martial artists, and not only was he undefeated, he never seriously injured an opponent.
 His grandson, Yang Chen-fu, who died in 1936, slowed and expanded the movements and shortened the length of the set to codify the Yang form and is credited with defining and regulating the principles of Yang Tai Chi.
 One of his disciples, Cheng Man-ching, who died in 1975, reached the highest levels of the art and was one of the earliest practitioners to spread it to the United States.